knowit/kubernetes-workshop/docs/_docs/preparations/onlinecloud.md

 ![google cloud project screenshot](../../assets/img/gcloud-project-dotkom.png)

 You will have been granted access to a namespace (more on namespaces later) which is your email username (the part before the @).
-If the username contains a `.` it will be substituted for `-`.
+If your username contains a `.` it will be substituted with a `-`.
 Example: `tord.kloster@knowit.no` -> `tord-kloster`

 ## Specify a default namespace: (important)